 Keeping in mind all the features and pros and cons for the models we discussed until now, it is our opinion that for most use cases, the Weber Spirit E-310 emerges as an excellent choice that can provide great cooking versatility and consistency and sensible extra features at a very attractive price point.
 It is large enough to cook a family meal and the reversible grates make it ideal for a variety of proteins.

-The sturdy construction and the 10-year Weber warranty can mean long years of fun backyard cooking.
+The sturdy construction and the 10-year limited Weber warranty can mean long years of fun backyard cooking.
 The external fuel tank and the considerable storage offered by the open cart design make this grill a practical choice for beginner grillers and seasoned BBQ veterans alike.